minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-two-wash-basins.md

   thumb:
 ---

+This game forces your dog to think, because separating two wash basins isn't easy.

 I took two wash basins and put the smaller inside the bigger one and I put a slice of ham in between them.
 Then I turned them face down in the floor.

 At first it took Miki about a minute to get the wash basins separated.
 Nowadays it takes about 15 seconds.